Sirhexalot/n8n-Update-all-Zammad-Roles-to-default-values/README.md

-# Update All Zammad Roles to Default Values
+# n8n Workflow: Update All Zammad Roles to Default Values

 This repository contains an n8n workflow designed to reset all user roles in a Zammad instance to specified default values.
 This ensures consistent role management and simplifies administrative tasks.